 As the name would suggest, the Half Price Hut is where tickets for shows that haven’t sold out are flogged for 50% off in a bid to stir up interest.
 That applies on the day as well as in advance.

 Sadly, ticket prices have rocketed in recent years.
 Most shows cost between £8 and £15, and if you’re watching a few every day, wallets empty very quickly.

 For those with wiped-out budgets, the rival Free Fringe and Free Edinburgh Fringe Festival are offshoot festivals putting on gratis shows in various venues.
 The fluctuations in quality are even wilder, however.

 For such gigantic-scale borderline anarchy, scams are surprisingly rare.
 You should be fine if you don’t get tickets from touts and watch out for pickpockets on the ultra-touristy Royal Mile between Edinburgh Castle and the Palace of Holyroodhouse.

 When to go?

-The Fringe kicks off on the first Friday in August, and ends on the last Monday (2-26 August this year).
+The Fringe kicks off on the first Friday in August, and ends on the last Monday of August.

 The first week is the best bet cost-wise – accommodation is slightly cheaper, and more shows sell discounted tickets in order to get the word out.